craigbro/zmk-config/README.md

 Chrome, which let me use local files.
 The 'config/corne.keymap' file contains the keymap.

-I have an experimental miryoku based kaymap defined as well.
+I have an experimental miryoku based kaymap defined as well, but it's build is commented out in the 'build.yaml' file.

 ## Bluetooth pairing